 The copyright leader is generally not a legal advisor and doesn't provide legal opinions on copyright protection or use of materials.
 (Sometimes the copyright leader has a law degree but isn't in a job position acting as the organization's attorney.)

 The primary role of the copyright leader is to streamline the copyright efforts within the enterprise so all copyright-related matters are organized and administered in a centralized fashion.
 This may be a part- or full-time position.

 See our article Are You the Go-To Copyright Person?

 Creating a Copyright Team

-If you have an in-house counsel, include that person on the team (if they agree).
-If you do not have in-house counsel, establish a relationship with a copyright lawyer you can consult as necessary.
+If you have in-house counsel, include that person on the team (if they agree).
+If you don't have in-house counsel, establish a relationship with a copyright lawyer you can consult as necessary.
 Since copyright issues often involve practical solutions to recurring situations, consult the lawyer periodically and keep the answers available for when situations recur.